Timmy (gorilla): Interview with "Gorilla Hunter" Dr. Deets Pickett

 In a July 3, 1964 radio interview with Dan Price (CBC Digital Archives), Pickett conceded that at the time of Timmy's capture 97% of gorillas died before leaving Africa.
 Most succumbed to communicable diseases contracted from humans.
 But among the eight gorillas transported, Timmy was one of the few to survive and was sold to the Memphis Zoo for five thousand dollars.
-Today a gorilla is "valued" at least $100,000 USD Back when 1981 when Timmy was obtained for exhibition and conservation breeding purposes then-Cleveland Zoo Director Michael Vitantonio said to acquire a gorilla from the wild about to be introduced to a prospective mate from the Columbus Zoo could cost as much 100,000 to 120,000 dollars.
+Today a gorilla is "valued" at least US$100,000 Back when 1981 when Timmy was obtained for exhibition and conservation breeding purposes then-Cleveland Zoo Director Michael Vitantonio said to acquire a gorilla from the wild about to be introduced to a prospective mate from the Columbus Zoo could cost as much 100,000 to 120,000 dollars.

 In residence at the Wildlife Conservation Society's Bronx Zoo (WCS Headquarters)

-In 1999, the Wildlife Conservation Society opened the Congo Gorilla Forest" exhibit at its Bronx Zoo campus and headquarters.
+In 1999, the Wildlife Conservation Society opened the Congo Gorilla Forest exhibit at its Bronx Zoo campus and headquarters.
 The exhibit, which is a 6.5-acre enclosure, provides home to approximately 20 gorillas.
 The two Bronx Zoo gorilla families, including Timmy's, were among the largest breeding groups of western lowland gorillas in North America.

 Timmy actually proved to be a bigger star in New York City than he was in Cleveland.
 The celebrity silverback sired more than twelve offspring while in residence at the Bronx Zoo, including progeny with Pattycake (gorilla), the first gorilla born successfully in human care in New York.
 Pattycake was actually born at the Wildlife Conservation Society's Central Park Zoo campus and later moved to the Bronx Zoo.

 A 1994 New York Times article described a "gorilla baby boom" and plans the gorilla care and management program: "[The Zoo's] first objective is to increase the genetic diversity of an endangered species, but a second, related goal is to create happier gorillas by finding mates and establishing compatible groups.
 "These are very intelligent, sensitive animals," said James Doherty, curator of the Bronx Zoo.".